kimdre/doco-cd/README.md

 Docker Compose Webhook is a lightweight GitOps tool that automatically deploys and updates Docker Compose services when a change is pushed to a Git repository.

 > [!Important]
-> This project currently is still in early development and not yet usable.
+> This project currently is still in early development.
 > Feel free to share your ideas and opinions with me. :)